 “It’s been so beneficial to have conversations with peers in other faculties because they have such a different lens on our business.
 Their ideas and perspectives have helped us identify new opportunities, and it’s awesome that we can create more of these conversations through this gift.”

-Kinesiology student entrepreneurs Sucheta Khurana and Gurveer Bahia see the Morrissette Institute as an opportunity for students to bring their entrepreneurial dreams to life.
+Kinesiology student entrepreneurs Sucheta Khurana and Gurveer Bahia see Morrissette Entrepreneurship as an opportunity for students to bring their entrepreneurial dreams to life.

 “The Western entrepreneurship ecosystem was critical for our business: We were supported with resources, guidance and funding opportunities from the beginning,” said Khurana, who, together with Bahia, developed Arise N’ Go, a healthy snack made from popped water-lily seeds.
 “This gift will help students like us grow as entrepreneurs at every stage of the journey.”